iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

 **Remarks**

 This should make sense since the linearizing the smooth part make the model function lower than the original model function, so it's less.
+This is true for all $L$, the $L$ here doesn't have to be the Lipschitz smoothness constant of function $f$.

 #### **Claim | The Fundamental Proximal gradient inequality**
 > Let $h = g + f$ where $f$ is convex and differentiable, and $g$ is convex.